 Candidates receiving an "In Progress" (IP) grade for either of the action research courses will have until the end of the following semester to complete the work.
 If the work is not completed in the next semester, the candidate will receive a "No Credit" (NC) grade and must register for that phase of study again and pay full fees.
-Any exceptions to this policy requires permission from the Chair of the School of Education.
+Any exceptions to this policy requires permission from the Chair of the School of Education followed by permission from the Dean of the Graduate School.